Vegetarian diets are increasing in popularity as new generations become more curious about their food systems and sources of nutrition.

 One large hard-boiled egg contains (recommended daily intake):

 - Five grams of healthy fats: The fat within an egg is found in the yolk (yellow center).
-A typical egg yolk contains primarily healthy and unsaturated fats, which make up part of a healthy diet.
+A typical egg yolk contains primarily healthy and unsaturated fats, which comprise a healthy diet.

 - The egg yolk contains fat-soluble nutrients like vitamins A, D, and E and essential antioxidants like lutein.
 The fat found within the egg yolk helps the body absorb those vitamins!
 That’s why many tout eggs as being a complete and whole protein source.